6 Ways To Avoid Muting Strings On Guitar

 Don't Forget To Press The Strings

 Once your fingers are in the right place, don’t forget to press them against the fretboard.
-It may sound like strange advice, but in my one-to-one lessons (Guitar Lessons In South West London), I have had quite a few guitar students who just placed their fingers on the fretboard without applying any pressure to them.
+It may sound like strange advice, but in my one-to-one lessons (Guitar Lessons In London), I have had quite a few guitar students who just placed their fingers on the fretboard without applying any pressure to them.

 It was confusing as they had the shape of the chord, and their fingers were placed correctly, but the strings were still muted 🙂 It took me a while to figure out that they weren’t pressing down on the strings!